totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 for the specific project.
 Poetry only adds the libraries that you require for that specific project.

-No more need for the unmanagale `requirements.txt` file.
+No more need for the unmanageable `requirements.txt` file.

 Poetry will also add a `venv` to ensure only the required packages are loaded. with one simple command `poetry shell` you enter the `venv` with all the